‘Fairy Tail’ Manga Chapter 527 Online English Spoilers: Mavis Protects Magnolia From August, Natsu From Zeref?

 [Warning: Manga Fairy Tail Chapter 527 spoilers/recap and Chapter 528 speculations head]

-In the previous chapter, one of the two epic confrontations came to an end.
-While August had managed to rile up Gildarts, the latter had manage to decipher how the last remaining member of the Spriggan 12 had managed to nullify all the magic and spells that were cast on him.
+In the previous chapter, one of the two epic confrontations seemingly came to an end.
+While August had managed to rile up Gildarts, the latter did manage to decipher how the last remaining member of the Spriggan 12 had managed to nullify all the magic and spells that were cast on him.
 Using his newfound knowledge, Gildarts and his daughter Cana may have killed August.
 Unfortunately, Fairy Tail mangaka Hiro Mashima didn’t explicitly indicate if August was killed.

 The biggest revelation in the previous chapter was that Lacarde wasn’t Zeref’s son.
 He was merely an experiment that turned out to be near perfect.
 Surprisingly, it was August, who was the son of Zeref and Mavis, and was named after the month in which his parents came together.